yamatt/blog/content/blog/safety-and-security.md

 Your best bet is to replace the battery.
 [Often people don't know](https://www.bbc.co.uk/programmes/p0c2g9kr) that a beeping smoke alarm means the battery needs replacing.

 Is there a spare?
 Yes.
 Fortunately.
-Lets not think about what you would do in that situation.
+Lets not think about what you would do if that wasn't the case.

 It's also fortunate this is not one that needs a massive ladder to reach.